Day Of The Dead – Memento Mori Brought To Life

 Todos somos calaveras — We are all skeletons.

-A quote from the Stoic philosopher Epictetus, which Marcus Aurelius references in his Meditations (4.41), serves the same purpose:
+A similar sentiment is echoed by the Stoic philosopher Epictetus, as referenced by Marcus Aurelius in his Meditations (4.41):

 You are a little soul carrying around a corpse.

-Some of Posada’s works were used to accompany “literary calaveras” — short, humorous poems, which were often sarcastic tombstone epitaphs that poked fun at the living.
+Posada’s skull-themed prints often accompanied calaveras literarias—short, humorous poems resembling tombstone epitaphs that playfully mock the living.
 These compositions further demonstrate the close, even jovial, association to death of those celebrating the Day of the Dead.

 After reading some examples, you might even have some fun trying it yourself: